w3c/wai-media-guide/content/users-orgs.md

 ## Benefits to Organizations {#benefits}

-{% include image.html src="brand.svg" alt="inclusive, diverse, responsible" class="small right" %}
+{% include image.html src="brand.svg" alt="inclusive, diverse, responsible" class="normal right" %}

 Organizations that make their audio and video accessible can realize benefits such as:
 * Increased traffic and website use by people with and without disabilities, for example, in the [situations described above](#situations).